Mardia-Enterprises/Fulcrum_main/backend/vector_search_mistral/README.md

 - **Scalable Storage**: Leverages Pinecone vector database for efficient storage and retrieval
 - **Command-line Interface**: Easy-to-use CLI for processing PDFs and searching content
 - **Enhanced RAG**: Uses OpenAI to summarize, analyze, explain, or provide detailed information based on search results
+- **Person Queries**: Automatically detects queries about specific individuals and extracts their projects and roles

 ## Installation